Types of Assessment We Use

 Statutory National Assessments

-From Summer 2016, there will be more challenging SATs tests to reflect the new curriculum at the end of the Key Stages.
-Children will now receive a scaled score instead of a level.
-Their raw score - the actual number of marks they accrue - will be translated into a scaled score; this helps to allow for differences in the difficulty of the tests from year to year so that pupils' results can be compared accurately.
-You will be told your child's raw score, scaled score and whether they have reached the national standard for that subject.
-The score that equates to the national standard has yet to be announced.
+At the end of KS2, children receive a scaled score that is taken from their raw score - the actual number of marks they accrue.
+This scoring helps to allow for differences in the difficulty of the tests from year to year so that pupils' results can be compared accurately.
+You will be told your child's raw score, scaled score and whether they have reached the national expected standard for that subject.
+The raw score that equates to the national standard changes wach year.

 More information about end of Key Stage tests can be found by clicking the links below: